bdurand/ultra_settings/README.md

 ### Simplified Access and Type Safety

-With **UltraSettings**, your application code does not need to worry about how or from where a setting value is loaded from.
-Configuration settings can be accessed using plain Ruby objects and methods, simplifying the development process.
+With UltraSettings, your application code does not need to worry about how or from where a setting value is loaded from.
+Configuration settings can be accessed using plain Ruby objects and methods simplifying the development process.

 The gem also ensures type safety by typecasting settings to specific data types, so you can rely on consistent data formats without manual type coercion.
 Supported types include: